 Aleza Kulp, originally from Margate, New Jersey, began working as the Education Director and Family Life Coordinator at WJC in 2001.
 Prior to her joining WJC she worked for three years as the Educational Director at a Conservative synagogue in New Jersey.
 Aleza received her MA in Jewish Education from The Jewish Theological Seminary and has studied at Hebrew University.
 Aleza has also worked at Camp Ramah in the Poconos and Ramah Programs in Israel.
 Aleza loves working with the youth and families of our congregation.
 Her goal for each child in our synagogue is that they embrace their own Jewish identity and enjoy being a part of our congregation.
 Aleza is a proud parent of her son Leor.
 Together, they love being a part of the WJC community!

 Assistant Religious School Principal: Ziva Wagner

 Librarian: Arlene Ratzabi

-Arlene has been the Librarian of Westchester Jewish Center for the past four years.
-Arlene began her library career in Israel after completing her Masters in Library Science at Columbia University.
+Arlene joined the Westchester Jewish Center as the Librarian in February 2007.
+Arlene began her library career in Israel after completing her Master's in Library Science at Columbia University.
 She spent ten years as a professional librarian in Israel, first as a Periodicals Librarian at the National and University Library in Jerusalem, and then as the Acquisitions Librarian at the Central Library of Agricultural Science in Rehovot.
-After moving back to New York, she used her library background to begin a new career as an Executive Recruiter with a boutique recruiting firm.
-Through the years Arlene became very involved with her synagogue in Queens and decided that she would like to return to the Jewish community in a professional capacity and use her library background and joined the staff of the Westchester Jewish Center.
+After moving back to New York, she built upon her library background to begin a new career as an Executive Recruiter with a boutique recruiting firm.
+Through the years, Arlene became very involved with her synagogue in Queens and decided that she would like to return to the Jewish community in a professional capacity and joined the staff of the Westchester Jewish Center.